Sriti-Sancharika-prof/adaptive-fir-audio-enhancement/README.md

 This project presents the design and implementation of a **multi-stage adaptive FIR filtering framework** for speech enhancement and noise suppression in audio signals.
 The system dynamically selects between **Hamming and Blackman window-based FIR filters** to achieve an effective trade-off between stopband attenuation, transition sharpness, and signal preservation.

-The processing pipeline consists of **localized spectral interference detection, adaptive notch filtering, speech band-pass filtering, equalization, and amplitude compensation**, resulting in progressive improvement in signal quality.
+The processing pipeline consists of **localised spectral interference detection, adaptive notch filtering, speech band-pass filtering, equalisation, and amplitude compensation**, resulting in progressive improvement in signal quality.

-The implementation is carried out in MATLAB using window-method FIR design and periodogram-based spectral estimation.
+The implementation is carried out in MATLAB using the window-method FIR design and periodogram-based spectral estimation.

 ---